Mission

 21st Signal Brigade Fort Detrick, MD

-Command Sergeant Major (CSM) Thomas L. Bray
+Command Sergeant Major (CSM) Cesar Ruiz

 21st Signal Brigade Fort Detrick, MD